-- 4. No alcohol, smoking, vaping, chewing, or illegal drugs or paraphernalia on campus.
+4. No alcohol, smoking, vaping, chewing, or illegal drugs or paraphernalia on campus.
 The school maintains the right to test for drugs while on our property.
-Legal authorities will be contacted for illegal drugs or underage drinking. - 5.
-No obscene content depicting, lewd profanity, pornographic images, or obsessive violence on campus.
-Regardless of rating or personal property, these items are not permitted on campus. - 6.
-Modest and appropriate attire is expected and enforced.
-All students are expected to maintain their personal attire to the standards outlined within our guidelines and within classroom expectations. - 7.
-Personal and academic honesty is expected.
-We seek to provide an atmosphere of honesty and authenticity, dishonesty will not be tolerated.
-The misrepresentation of personal or academic ethics could lead to dismissal from MACU and be kept in your permanent record. - 8.
-No explicit or implicit sexual activity or exhibitionism.
+Legal authorities will be contacted for illegal drugs or underage drinking.
+5. No obscene content depicting, lewd profanity, pornographic images, or obsessive violence on campus.
+Regardless of rating or personal property, these items are not permitted on campus.

+6. Modest and appropriate attire is expected and enforced.

+All students are expected to maintain their personal attire to the standards outlined within our guidelines and within classroom expectations.

+7. Personal and academic honesty is expected.

+We seek to provide an atmosphere of honesty and authenticity; dishonesty will not be tolerated.
+The misrepresentation of personal or academic ethics could lead to dismissal from MACU and be kept in your permanent record.

+8. No explicit or implicit sexual activity or exhibitionism.

 We seek to honor God with our actions and relationships.
-All students are required to attend Title IX Sexual assault training. - 9.
-No violence, bullying, hazing, abusive, or stalking behaviors.
-We seek to empower each student's success, therefore we do not accept violence or threats of abusive behaviors in any form on campus, media or other outlets as a representative of MACU. - 10.
-Have respect for personal and campus property.
+All students are required to attend Title IX Sexual assault training.

+9. No violence, bullying, hazing, abusive, or stalking behaviors.

+We seek to empower each student's success, therefore we do not accept violence or threats of abusive behaviors in any form on campus, media or other outlets as a representative of MACU.
-General Guidelines

-PARKING
+10. Have respect for personal and campus property.

+Vehicles

 Like most campuses, parking space is limited.
-Thus, the following areas have been designated:

-- a.
-Commuting students: back of Heritage Hall (except designated spaces) and Poindexter Street up to the crosswalk in front of HCT. - b.
-Residents: Students may use available parking around PAP and HCT, except for designated spaces. - c.
-On-campus apartment residents: assigned spaces in front of Old Presley and Myers Village.

-When the designated areas are full, extra parking places are available on the strip connecting the halls.
-Always park at the angle designated by the lines.
-Driving on grass or sidewalks and squealing tires are prohibited.
-Parking tickets carry a \$30 fine for the 1st offense; \$50, 2^{nd} ; \$75 and summons before VPSS, 3^{rd} .
+There are designated spaces for handicap accessibility, campus visits, RHD, and RAs.
+Always park between the lines and make sure your vehicle tag is visible.
+Driving on grass or sidewalks and squealing tires is prohibited.
+Parking tickets carry a \$30 fine for the 1st offense; \$50, 2nd; \$75 and summons before VPSS, 3rd.
 Any vehicle that is inoperable or belongs to a student who has graduated or withdrawn from school will be towed at the owner's expense after 30 days.
-Students who leave a vehicle on or adjacent to campus while away on a school break during the academic year should leave a key with the VPSS in case the vehicle needs to be moved.
-Vehicles may not be left on campus during summer recess.
+Students who leave a vehicle on or adjacent to campus while away on a school break during the academic year should leave a key with the Student Life Director in case the vehicle needs to be moved.
+Vehicles may not be left on campus during the summer recess.